What Happens If You Fail a Drug Test

 failing a drug test

-There are various methods an employer or other entity might test a person for drug use.
+There are various methods an employer might use to test a person for drug use.
+Here are the most common types of drug tests:

 • Urine testing.
 Urine tests are by far the most common form of drug screening tests.
 A urine test can detect drugs in the system from a few days to weeks.
 How long prior to the urine test depends on the frequency of drug use and the type of drug.